hydradatabase/docs/guides/Postgres Query Optimization + Diagnostic Tooling.md

 &nbsp;&nbsp; ![](/.gitbook/assets/images/Picture2.PNG)

-<br>The execution plan displayed in this image depicts the impact of adding an index on the "address_id" column.
+<br>The execution plan displayed in this image depicts the impact of adding an index on the address_id column.
 The addition of the index has resulted in a noticeable improvement in both Planning Time and Execution Time.

 &nbsp;&nbsp; ![](/.gitbook/assets/images/Picture3.PNG)